 - Personal listening devices may be used on school vehicles.
 Volume must be kept to a minimum level.
 Inappropriate use of devices or device content may result in loss of this privilege. - Electronic games may be used on school vehicles.
 Volume must be kept to a minimum level.
-Inappropriate use of devices or device content may result in loss of this privilege. - Students may use electronic devices in the classroom during the school day for instructional purposes if, and only if, they have the prior permission of the teacher or building administrator to do so. - The Board prohibits the use of electronic devices to take photographs, or to record audio or video at any time during the school day or at any school sponsored event that is not open to the general public.
+Inappropriate use of devices or device content may result in loss of this privilege. - The Board prohibits the use of electronic devices to take photographs, or to record audio or video at any time during the school day or at any school sponsored event that is not open to the general public.